 It’s 2020 and the new year continues to see a multitude of ways everyone is trying to do better, be better, eat better & drink better.

 In terms of coffee, you often see trends come and go.
 One which is clearly here to stay is the increase in demand for quality decaf.
-Last year alone we saw an increase of 260% in decaf sales meaning one thing - people are catching on to the better processed, better tasting decaf options available.
+In 2019 alone we saw an increase of 260% in decaf sales meaning one thing - people are catching on to the better processed, better tasting decaf options available.

 But, plot twist - we’re not here to talk through any supposed health benefits.
 For us, it’s about making incredible coffee more accessible to every customer.
 In 2020, a well-sourced, delicious decaf coffee should be a staple on every coffee menu - whatever the reason you choose to drink it.

 In this post, we’re explaining what decaf is, where it comes from and why you shouldn’t knock it ‘til you’ve tried it.

 There is no such thing as naturally occurring decaf coffee.
 All coffee beans come with caffeine.